wusi0727/cs5330lab1/final_report.md

 ### Technique 2: Gradient-Based Methods and Median Filtering
 1. Effectiveness: This approach demonstrated high accuracy in complex lighting scenarios, such as during sunsets or in cloudy conditions.
 Its use of gradient-based edge detection and median filtering effectively captured the nuances of different sky conditions.
 2. Limitations: The primary limitation was its computational intensity.
 This method may not be ideal for time-sensitive applications or devices with limited processing capabilities.
-## Limitations
-1. Generalizability: Both techniques, while effective in their respective ideal conditions, still face challenges in universal applicability across all types of sky images.
-2. Robustness: Variations in weather, geography, and camera settings can significantly affect the performance of both methods.

 ## Potential Improvements
 1. Hybrid Approach: Combining both methods could leverage the speed of color thresholding and the accuracy of gradient-based methods, potentially creating a more robust and versatile solution.
 2. Machine Learning Integration: Employing machine learning, particularly deep learning techniques, could offer a more adaptive approach to sky detection, capable of learning from a wide range of scenarios and conditions.